 The carcinogenic potential of TREXIMET has not been studied.

-The carcinogenic potential of naproxen sodium was evaluated in a 2-year oral carcinogenicity study in rats at doses of 8, 16, and 24 mg/kg/day and in another 2-year oral carcinogenicity study in rats at a dose of 8 mg/kg/day.
-No evidence of tumorigenicity was found in either study, at doses up to approximately 0.5 times the recommended human oral daily dose of 500 mg/day naproxen sodium on a mg/m² basis.
+The carcinogenic potential of naproxen was evaluated in a 2-year oral carcinogenicity study in rats at doses of 8, 16, and 24 mg/kg/day and in another 2-year oral carcinogenicity study in rats at a dose of 8 mg/kg/day.
+No evidence of tumorigenicity was found in either study.
+The highest dose tested is less than the MHDD (1000 mg) of naproxen, on a mg/m² basis.

 The combination of sumatriptan and naproxen sodium was negative in an in vitro mouse lymphoma tk assay in the presence and absence of metabolic activation.
 However, in separate in vitro mouse lymphoma tk assays, naproxen sodium alone was reproducibly positive in the presence of metabolic activation.

 Naproxen sodium alone and in combination with sumatriptan was positive in an in vitro clastogenicity assay in mammalian cells in the presence and absence of metabolic activation.
 The clastogenic effect for the combination was reproducible within this assay and was greater than observed with naproxen sodium alone.
 Sumatriptan alone was negative in these assays.

 Chromosomal aberrations were not induced in peripheral blood lymphocytes following 7 days of twice-daily dosing with TREXIMET in human volunteers.